Status

 Audience

-These protocols are aimed at IT practitioners, archivists, librarians, researchers and infrastructure managers involved in long-term data management and are intended to be complementary to the existing practices and principles of those disciplines.
+These protocols are aimed at IT practitioners, archivists, librarians, researchers and infrastructure managers involved in long-term data management, and are intended to be complementary to the existing practices and principles of those disciplines.

 Rationale

-In a research context it is important to be able to support the FAIR principles (Wilkinson et al. (2016), ensuring that data is well described by metadata, is identified with persistent identifiers and that shared services with good governance are in place to store interoperable data, to make it findable and provide appropriate access controls. )
+• Shared services with good governance are in place to store interoperable data, to make it findable and provide appropriate access controls.

 The Protocols